PABlond/GraphQL-Flask-JWT_API/README.md

 # GraphQL-Flask-JWT_API

-This repository is a boilerplate for dealing with JWT authentication using Flask, GraphQL and MongoDB.
+This repository is a boilerplate to deal with JWT authentication using Flask, GraphQL and MongoDB.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to needed librairies.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install needed librairies.

 ```bash
 pip install -r requirements.txt